 Dental Implants provide a restorative solution to the loss of one or more teeth.
 The popularity of dental implants has increased steadily over the years.
 One of the main reasons for this is that the dental implant provides the most “toothlike” solution for replacing individual teeth.
 The implant itself, when placed in the jaw, serves as an artificial replacement for a tooth root.
 The implant therefore acts like an anchor, and can support an artificial tooth crown to replace a single tooth.
 There are 3 components to a single tooth implant crown:

-What is involved in having my implant crown made?
+Dental Implants in Kitchener: What is involved in having my dental implant crown made?

 Prior to dental implant placement at the site of tooth loss, the amount and quality of remaining bone will be assessed.
 In cases where additional bone is required to properly support or encase the implant, a bone graft will be recommended.
 If you require a bone graft, there is likely to be a 4-5 month healing period before an implant can be placed.